julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression.md

 To better understand the effect of the different values that $\mathbf{w}$ and $b$ mat take, we can plot the sigmoid function against $\mathbf{x}$ instead of $z$, as we previously did.

 We first focus on a case such that $N=1$.
-In these scenarios, similar to $b$, $\mathbf{x}$ and $\mathbf{w}$ are also scalars, and thus respectively denoted $x$ and $w$.
+In these scenarios, $\mathbf{x}$ and $\mathbf{w}$ are, similar to $b$, scalars and thus respectively denoted $x$ and $w$.
 In the figure below, for a fixed value of $b$, from left to right, the plots reveal that the larger $w$ is, the sharper the S-shape of the sigmoid function becomes.
 In other words, $w$ allows to tune the steepness of the resulting function.
 On the other hand, keeping $w$ constant, we can see that modifying $b$ only shifts the position where the transition from $0$ to $1$ begins, i.e. the exact location where the threshold of 0.5 occurs changes, but the intrinsic shape of curve does not.
 Focusing on the decision boundaries, we can see that all sigmoid functions reach 0.5 when $x$ equals $-b/w$.
 Hence, for a fixed $w$, the influence of $b$ is larger the smaller $w$ is.
 For the samples such that $x < -b/w$, we have $\hat{y} = 0$, and for the remaining ones $\hat{y} = 1$.

  <center>